CSoney017/332homeworks/homework03/README.md

 # Homework 03: The World Has Turned and Left Me Turbid

+The main purpose of this assignment is to familiarize ourselves with code organization and documentation in the form of type hints and docstrings.
+In part 3 of the assignment, we also practive unit testing.

 This homework is split into 2 parts: one script calling functions that determine the time it takes for a robot to collect meteorite samples.
 The first file `analyze_water.py`uses water quality data to calculate turbidity of the sample.
 After calling a function defined